- Portable Games

 "Um... it's nothing."

-Norse follows the two and enters the village.
+Norse followed the two and entered the village.

 It was littered with brick houses.
 It appeared as though there wasn't even a gap between poor and wealthy in this village with merely small homes devoid of affectations.

 "Huh, the village feels deserted.
-More than 5000 people lived here when fishing was prosperous, but there are about 300 people now.
+More than five thousand people lived here when fishing was prosperous, but there are only about three hundred people now.
 It's been three years since I left..."

 The time was definitely close to evening already.